eduherminio/dotnet-combine/README.md

                      If no filename is provided (i.e. --output dir/), a unique name will be used.

   -f, --overwrite    (Default: false)
-                     Overwrite the output file if it exists.
+                     Overwrites the output file (if it exists).

   --exclude          (Default: bin/ obj/)
                      Excluded files and directories, separated by semicolons (;).